astro-mat/PP3_V2/README.md

 ![Screenshot of PEP8 linter](images/pep8.png)

-- The game code has been tested with the [PEP8](https://pep8ci.herokuapp.com/#) linter and all errors were addressed and fixed.
+- The game code has been tested with the [PEP8](https://pep8ci.herokuapp.com/#) linter and all errors were addressed and fixed as can be seen in the included screenshot.

 - The players inputs have been manually tested on the Code Institute Heroku terminal and is working without any errors: